mackka2k/my-cheatsheet/[LARAVEL]/laravel.md

 3. **Simplified Controllers:** Makes your controller methods cleaner and easier to read by directly accepting model instances.
 ---

-Your **"How to Update (CRUD)"** guide is comprehensive!
-I’ve added some structure and context to each part to make it more reader-friendly.
-Here's the refined step-by-step breakdown of how to implement update functionality in a Laravel CRUD application.

----

 # 15. [HOW TO UPDATE (CRUD)] 🗄️

 Updating an idea involves multiple steps: defining the routes, creating the edit button, and implementing the `edit` and `update` methods.
 Let’s go through it step-by-step.